DIPlib/diplib/changelogs/diplib_3.2.0.md

 - Fixed an issue that could cause a segmentation violation after all the *DIPviewer* windows were closed.

+- Fixed an issue that prevented Visual Studio from building PyDIPviewer

 ## Changes to *DIPjavaio*